Skip to Main Content

 Senior Dogs

-Since many canine diseases and injuries tend to be more common in older dogs, we recommend taking your senior dog to the vet every 6 months.
+Since many canine diseases and injuries tend to be more common in older dogs, we recommend taking your senior dog to the vet every six months.
 Twice-yearly wellness check-ups for your senior dog will include all the elements of a regular wellness check but with a few additional diagnostic tests to provide extra insight into your pet's overall health.

 Some diagnostic tests we recommend for our senior patients include blood tests and urinalysis to check for early signs of problems such as kidney disease or diabetes.

-Geriatric care for pets also requires a proactive approach to keeping them comfortable as age-related issues such as joint pain become more common.
+Senior care for pets also requires a proactive approach to keeping them comfortable as age-related issues such as joint pain become more common.
 If you have a senior dog, ask your vet how often you should bring it in for an examination.

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.